TAU Researchers Invent Healthy Weapon Against Covid

 Preventive Supplement

-Prof. Gazit, who also heads TAU’s BLAVATNIK CENTER for Drug Discovery, said: "To address the rapid changes of the virus, we decided to develop active vaccines made of safe and easily obtainable dietary supplements, that would reduce the viral load in the body and cut down contagion.
+Prof. Gazit, who also heads TAU’s BLAVATNIK CENTER for Drug Discovery and won the 2015 Kadar Family Award for Outstanding Research, said: "To address the rapid changes of the virus, we decided to develop active vaccines made of safe and easily obtainable dietary supplements, that would reduce the viral load in the body and cut down contagion.
 We have known for years that food supplements containing zinc can enhance immunity to severe, viral, and chronic infections and their potentially grave consequences."

 The researchers found that the consumption of zinc alone achieves a relatively low cellular content.
 To enhance the effect, they combined the zinc with flavonoids – polyphenolic compounds found in many fruits and vegetables.
 They also added copper – in order to prevent an ionic imbalance and improve the treatment's effectiveness.